Fast structure learning with modular regularization: Related work

 \section{Related work}

-Besides the models discussed in the comparisons, we should also mention a class of latent factor models that can be cast as convex optimization problems~\cite{parrilo_latent,llgvm}.
-Unfortunately, the computational complexity of these methods make them intractable for the high-dimensional problems considered in this work.
-Latent tree reconstruction was still challenging but relatively tractable and a clear runner-up in the structure recovery experiments~\cite{choi_tree}.
-This is reasonable since non-overlapping latent factor models could be considered a subset of tree models (except for the common restriction in tree models that there be a single root node).
-A recent overview of latent trees also discusses connections with multidimensional clustering~\cite{tree2017}.
+Pure one factor models induce relationships among observed variables that can be used to detect latent factors~\cite{silva2,kummerfeld}.
+Tests using relationships among observed variables to detect latent factors have been adapted to the modeling of latent trees~\cite{choi_tree,tree2017}.
+Besides tree-like approaches or pure one factor models, another line of work imposes sparsity on the connections between latent factors and observed variables~\cite{zou2006sparse,mairal2009online}.
+Another class of latent factor models can be cast as convex optimization problems~\cite{parrilo_latent,llgvm}.
+Unfortunately, the high computational complexity of these methods make them completely infeasible for the high-dimensional problems considered in this work.

-While sparse methods and tractable approximations have enjoyed a great deal of attention~\cite{glasso, meinshausen, quic, bigquic, CLIME, liu2013, lanl2017}, marginalizing over a latent factor model does not necessarily lead to a sparse model over the observed variables.
-Many highly correlated systems, like the stock market, seem better modeled through a small number of latent factors.
-Factor methods have a long history in finance, though the emphasis is on using a small set of known factors, see~\cite{fan_factor} and references therein.
-Deficiencies of standard latent factor methods, like unidentifiability, may have obscured the full potential of this class of methods~\cite{cosma_book}.
+While sparse methods and tractable approximations have enjoyed a great deal of attention~\cite{friedman2008sparse, meinshausen2006high, CLIME, hsieh2014quic, bigquic, liu2013, lanl2017}, marginalizing over a latent factor model does not necessarily lead to a sparse model over the observed variables.
+Many highly correlated systems, like financial markets~\cite{fan2008high}, seem better modeled through a small number of latent factors.
+The benefit of adding more variables for learning latent factor models is also discussed in \cite{li2018embracing}.

 Learning through optimization of information-theoretic objectives has a long history focusing on mutual information~\cite{linsker,bell95,tishby}.
 Minimizing $TC(Z)$ is well known as ICA~\cite{comon, ica}.
-The problem of minimizing $TC(X|Z)$ is less known but related to the Wyner common information~\cite{wyner_common} and has also been recently investigated as an optimization problem~\cite{gastpar, sieve}.
-A similar objective was used in~\cite{corex} to model \emph{discrete} variables.
+The problem of minimizing $TC(X|Z)$ is less known but related to the Wyner common information~\cite{wyner_common} and has also been recently investigated as an optimization problem~\cite{gastpar}.
+A similar objective was used in~\cite{corex_theory} to model \emph{discrete} variables, and a nonlinear version for continuous variables but without modularity regularization (i.e. only $TC(Z) + TC(X|Z)$) was used in \cite{corex_ae}.